sheldor1510/lyricsum/README.md

 Being bored of looking at the same lorem ipsum all the time, we wanted to add some variety, so, being melophiles, we decided on songs as the alternative.

 ## Features
-Generates lyrics of a song made by the selected artist
+Generate lyrics of songs by specific artists and bands.

 <img src="https://user-images.githubusercontent.com/44090243/154624683-a03926a8-6439-479d-b741-d9796881df2d.gif" width="80%" height="80%"></img>